Quotas for scholarship recipients: an efficient race-neutral alternative to affirmative action?: Introduction

-While numerous studies show affirmative action policies enable minorities to access more elite institutions \cite{bagde2016, otero2021affirmative, Bertrand2010} - and conversely that cessation of such policies degrades minority students' college quality \cite{card2005would, Hinrichs2012, Backes2012,bleemer2022} - these studies find little or no effect on the extensive margin \cite{Hinrichs2012, Backes2012}.
+While numerous studies show affirmative action policies enable minorities to access more elite institutions \cite{bagde2016, otero2021affirmative, Bertrand2010} - and conversely that cessation of such policies degrades minority students' college quality \cite{card2005would, Hinrichs2012, Backes2012,bleemer2022,yagan2016supply} - these studies find little or no evidence of effect on the extensive margin \cite{Hinrichs2012, Backes2012}.
 How can I explain these college quality effects?
-Several studies suggest that they result from changes in admissions committee behavior rather than changes in student application behavior \cite{card2005would,antonovics2013were}.
-However, some evidence indicates minority students do make more ambitious applications under affirmative action \cite{akhtari2024,dickson2006does}.
-Studies also find null or positive effects on pre-college investment \cite{antonovics2014effect, Francis2012, estevan2019redistribution, strifezzi2021, akhtari2024}.
-Race-neutral alternatives, such as x-percent rules requiring minimum proportions of top students from each high school to access prestigious colleges, show weak or null effects on minority students \cite{BLEEMER2023104839, Daugherty2014}.
+Several studies suggest that they result from changes in admissions committee behavior rather than changes in student application behavior \cite{card2005would,antonovics2013were,yagan2016supply}.
+However, some evidence indicates minority students\footnote{Throughout this article, I will use “minority student” as a synonym for “underrepresented minority student”, meaning categories of individuals who are underrepresented in higher education, particularly in terms of quality, based on ethnicity or economic and social status.} do make more ambitious applications under affirmative action \cite{akhtari2024,dickson2006does}.
+Studies also find null or positive effects of AA on pre-college investment \cite{antonovics2014effect, Francis2012, estevan2019redistribution, strifezzi2023, akhtari2024}.
+Race-neutral alternatives, such as x-percent rules requiring minimum proportions of top students from each high school to access prestigious colleges, show weak or null effects on minority students' college quality \cite{BLEEMER2023104839, Daugherty2014}.
 Conversely, institutional reports on Parcoursup quotas suggest effects contrary to the literature: minimal college quality impact \cite{courdescomptes_ore_2020}, but strong positive effects on application behavior \cite{courdescomptes_ore_2020,cesp2021} and the extensive margin \cite{cesp2021}.
 Therefore, this work addresses three research questions: the impact on students' final enrollment (extensive margin and college quality), application behaviors, and pre-college investment.\\

 I use data from French higher education admission platforms: APB (2014-2017) and Parcoursup (2018-2020).
 I construct prestige scores for each program based on the average baccalaureate scores of admitted students.
 Using doubly robust difference-in-differences methods on cross-sectional data \cite{sant2020doubly}, I compare scholarship students with non-scholarship students having similar characteristics.
 I evaluate effects for each high school track (general, technical, professional), including Holm's sequential Bonferroni procedure for multiple hypothesis testing \cite{abdi2010holm} and honest difference-in-differences robustness tests \cite{rambachan2023more}.
 I apply this method to several outcomes: final enrollment (access to higher education, prestige of the final enrollment, type of program where the individual enrolls), application behavior (likelihood of applying in some types of programs and the average/maximum prestige of the applications), and pre-college investment, measured through final exam grades.\\